scottbrown/bosky/SECURITY.md

    }
    ```

-3. **Secure User Data**: If embedding Bosky commands in user data scripts, ensure those scripts are transmitted securely (e.g., via HTTPS) and do not contain sensitive information.
+3. **Secure User Data**: If embedding Beacon commands in user data scripts, ensure those scripts are transmitted securely (e.g., via HTTPS) and do not contain sensitive information.

-4. **Message Content**: Be cautious about the content of messages sent through Bosky.
+4. **Message Content**: Be cautious about the content of messages sent through Beacon.
 Avoid including sensitive data.

 5. **CloudWatch Events Access**: Restrict access to CloudWatch Events (aka EventBridge) by implementing appropriate IAM policies.